movementlabsxyz/MIP/MIP/mip-57/README.md

 #### Inflight tokens

 Inflight tokens are tokens that are locked (burned) on L1 (L2) but that are not yet minted (unlocked) on L2 (L1).

-> [!NOTE] The amount of inflight tokens would be known by a trusted centralized relayer.

 We refer to the following illustration for a bridge transfer from L1 to L2, which is taken from [MIP-39](https://github.com/movementlabsxyz/MIP/pull/39).